 Name: Adam Whiting

-Role: Master Performance Coach and Lead Facilitator
+Role: Master Performance Coach & Facilitator

 A passionate and inspired yogi, Adam Whiting teaches across Sydney for Power Living Australia Yoga.
 Coming from Charlotte, North Carolina, he brings with him a playful energy, which the P.L.A.Y community has quickly come to know and love.